 - Unfair Contract Terms (UCT) which becomes effective from 5 April 2021.
 This impacts the entire insurance value chain.
 Programs of work are in place across the market to review and potentially change product cover wordings in the context of consumer needs and to assess whether any insurance contract terms may be considered unfair.
 If term(s) are deemed unfair this may increase claims costs and there may be pricing considerations for actuaries.

 - A deferred sales model for add-on insurance.
 This largely impacts sales and distribution practices and is not likely to significantly impact actuaries.
-Note also there is an exemption for car insurance.
+Note also there is an exemption for comprehensive car insurance.

 - Claims handling and settling services will be considered a ‘financial service’ under the Corporations Act 2001.
 Claim services will come under ASIC scrutiny, which will likely impact operations including resourcing, compliance obligations, and specifically the ability to or process of insurers offering cash settlement for claims.
 This will likely have ramifications for actuaries working in both pricing and reserving.